xg590/Learn_SX1276/README.md

 ### Overview
-* This works at the physical layer.
+* SX1276 is a LoRa modem that can send and receive data over a long distance.
 * This repo provides MicroPython codes for basic Tx transmittion and Rx reception of SX1276 chip.
-* SX1276 is a LoRa modem that can send and receive data over a long distance.
+* Code is compatible with [jgromes/RadioLib](https://github.com/jgromes/RadioLib) (An Arduino LoRa Library)
+* Code works at the physical layer.
-* Adafruit created a standalone breakout: Adafruit RFM95W
+* Adafruit created a standalone breakout based on SX1276: Adafruit RFM95W
     * Example code in this repo is for RFM95W with the help of Raspberry Pi Pico
 * Many ESP32 LoRa development boards are using this modem: Heltec WiFi LoRa 32 V2, TTGO T-Beam V1.1
     * Example code drives the on-board LoRa modem after GPIO remapping